Bg

 A:

-An average 6 month old baby needs 3 naps per day, with 2 - 3 hours of awake time in between sleep periods.
-The period of wakefulness before the first nap tends to be the shortest of the day, and most babies are ready for that first snooze after 2 hours of wake time.
+Most 6 month old babies need 3 naps per day, with 2 - 3 hours of awake time in between sleep periods.
+The period of wakefulness before the first nap tends to be the shortest of the day, and most babies are ready for that first snooze after about 2 hours of wake time.
 The longest period of wakefulness comes at the end of the day.
 As a result, a 6 month old typically needs 2.5 - 3 hours of wake time before bedtime.

 Q: How much nighttime sleep for a 6 month old?